Kyuunex/android_device_haier_g50/README.md

 * Wrong resolutions in Camera
 * Video Recording does not work
 * 3DMark crashes at the end
+* Devices fail to connect to the wifi hotspot

 ## What I have not tested:
 * Whatever you don't see listed above.